meh2481/liTools/README.md

 Usage
 =====

 First, you'll need the three resource files "resource.pak", "embed.pak", and "frontend.pak" extracted from your game's executable.
-You can do this with 7zip or ResourceHacker (the files you want are in the subfolder 20480, resources 1, 2, and 3 respectively) if you so choose. liDecompress provides a tool to help out with this, however.
+You can do this with 7zip or ResourceHacker (the files you want are in the subfolder 20480, resources 1, 2, and 3 respectively) if you so choose. liTools provides a tool to help out with this, however.
 Simply run:

 strip.exe "Little Inferno.exe"